 While larger homes tend to book more quickly than smaller ones, even some of the smaller ones are booking more quickly.
 And, of course, vacationers who book early are much more likely to pay the full asking price.
 The closer we get to the season, the more likely it is that vacationers will ask for – and even expect – a discount.

 Some homeowners tell us that they like to wait until they hear from last summer’s renters before opening up their calendar for next summer.
 Our advice to them?
-Don’t do it.
-We recommend that you open up your calendar and add pricing now instead of waiting until January or some other arbitrary date.
+Don’t wait!
+We recommend that you open up your calendar and add pricing as soon as the preceding summer instead of waiting until January or some other arbitrary date.
 You can extend the right of first refusal to any past renters who express interest in returning.
 Explain that you will contact them when you receive an inquiry for the same week and ask that they commit to the week with a signed lease and deposit.
 Read more about tentative bookings.

 Generally, we see three categories of vacationers: